inkline/inkline/packages/inkline3/src/components/IInput/docs/en.md

 <example :component="examples.IInputClearableExample" :html="examples.IInputClearableExampleHTML" :js="examples.IInputClearableExampleJS"></example>

 ### Prefix and Suffix
 Inkline allows you to easily add a prefix or suffix to your inputs.
-Using prefixes and suffixes you can, indicate your input type using an icon or text.
+Using prefixes and suffixes you can, for example, indicate the input type using an icon or text.

 <example :component="examples.IInputPrefixSuffixExample" :html="examples.IInputPrefixSuffixExampleHTML" :js="examples.IInputPrefixSuffixExampleJS"></example>